SunnyOswal/prep/k8s/QuickRevision.md

    + In addition to providing meaningful identifying information, labels are used to make selections in Kubernetes.
    + For example, you could tell kubectl to get  only resources in the us-west region.
 + **Selector** defines the labels to match pods against.
++ **Namespaces** may be used to isolate users, environments or applications.
+  + You can also use Kubernetes role-based authentication to manage user’s access rights to a resource in a given namespace.
 + **Quality of Service Classes** how kubernetes can schedule pods based on their resource requests.
   + If the pods didn’t set any resource request.
 That makes it easier to schedule them because the scheduler doesn’t need to find nodes with the requested amounts of resources.
   + It will just schedule them onto any node that isn’t under pressure or starved for resources.